 Let’s acknowledge something: Everyone processes information differently.
 Some people are visual thinkers who use pictures & colors.
 Some people are checklist builders.
 Some are bullet point makers.
 Some people have the cerebral ability to read something once and have it memorized.
 You have to determine how you best process information.
 The key is that you have a system, that you implement it consistently, and that you remain diligent with it.

-I’m going to give you a little personal insight that I’m not too proud of: I have a shitty memory when it comes to reading comprehension.
+I’m going to give you a little personal insight that I’m not too proud of: Reading comprehension isn’t my strongest suit.
+I will admit to having to re-read things.
 No, I don’t look for books that have a lot of pictures (remember when you’d do that in grade school…?)
 I love reading.
 I love learning.
 I’ve just never been able to have instant recall, particularly when it comes to things like specification requirements or detailed plan notes.
 I like to think that I’m pretty good with numbers.
 My memory recall does really well photographically.
 I’m absolutely terrible with dates.
 Rain Man won’t be out of a job on my account, let’s put it that way….

 I am a visual guy.
 Pictures.
 Colors.
 Notes on plan sheets.
 Lists.
 Checklists.
 Bullet points.